aherbert/gdsc-smlm/docs/analysis_plugins.rst

        - ``Table show selection``: If **true** selection events will select the cluster in the ``Clusters`` results table.
 Only the first cluster selected will be highlighted (as the table does not support discontinuous selections).
        - ``Image create selection``: If **true** mouse clicks in the image inside a cluster generate selection events.
 The smallest cluster by area is selected allowing clicks of smaller clusters inside larger clusters.
        - ``Image show selection``: If **true** selection events will select the cluster in the image.
 The image view is positioned with the cluster in the centre.
-       - ``Plot create selection``: If **true** mouse selection drags on the reachability plot will generate selection events.
-All clusters in the horizontal range from the start to the end of the drag are selected.
+       - ``Plot create selection``: If **true** mouse selection drags (using the rectangle tool) on the reachability plot will generate selection events.
+The cluster that most closely overlaps the horizontal range from the start to the end of the drag are selected.
        - ``Plot show selection``: If **true** selection events will select the cluster in the reachability plot.
 The plot is zoomed to the start and end of the cluster range with the full profile displayed.

        Note: It is possible that the live preview can stop responding to click events, e.g. on the localisation image or cluster table.
 In this case simply disable and re-enable the preview.